Find out about magic, magicians and conjuring using magic resources from the W G Alma Conjuring Collection and other sources

 For an overview of the collection, try this video.

 WG Alma was born William George Bishop in Melbourne in 1904.
-His father, Oswald Bishop, was he professional vaudeville magician 'Alma the Court Magician'.
+His father, Oswald Bishop, was a professional vaudeville magician, known by several names including 'Alma the Court Magician', and Pharos.
 He abandoned the family when Will was a child.

 Despite this, Will followed his father's profession - not only as a performer but also as a manufacturer and supplier of tricks and equipment.
 He became well known around Australia, touring with international stars like 'The Great Levante'.